Residence permit: Applying for an extension for a study-related EU internship

 Note (for further information on the deadline):

-The residence permit is issued for the agreed duration of the internship, but for a maximum total validity period of six months.
-Further extensions are not possible.
+The residence permit is issued for a limited period corresponding to the agreed duration of the internship, but for no more than a total validity period of six months.
+Further extensions are not permitted.

 Processing time

-The processing time may vary depending on the workload of the immigration office.
+Processing times may vary depending on the workload of the Foreigners’ Registration Office.

-It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.
+It takes about 4 to 6 weeks for the Federal Printing Office to produce the electronic residence permit.

 Responsible body